Why this program now?

 - Anders Birgersson, President and CEO, VBG Group

-- Hans Holmström, CEO, Siemens Industrial Turbomachinery
+- Hans Holmström, CEO, Siemens Industrial Turbomachinery AB

 - Lena Sellgren, Chief Economist and Head of Research, Business Sweden